codingitforward/fellowship2020/README.md

 **Anna Zhang** is a rising sophomore at Yale University studying Computing and the Arts.
 This summer, she worked at the General Services Administration on Code.gov’s integration with United States Web Design System 2.0 to improve the site’s user experience and consistency, as well as in making Code.gov mobile-friendly and accessible for individuals with disabilities, in accordance with Section 508. | [Presentation](Anna_Zhang.pdf)

 **Bob Zhao** is a rising senior at Washington University in St. Louis studying Economics and Computer Science.
-This summer, he worked at the National Institutes of Health as part of the NIH STRIDES Initiative to develop a web strategy and implementation, which will help NIH researchers to do research at an unprecedented scale by slashing compute times from weeks to hours.
+This summer, he worked at the National Institutes of Health as part of the NIH STRIDES Initiative to develop a web strategy and implementation, which will help NIH researchers to do research at an unprecedented scale by slashing compute times from weeks to hours. | [Presentation](Annie_Wang_Bob_Zhao.pdf)

 ### Contact